Our Student group serves the interests of students in law,

 you're interested in Environmental Law.
 If

-you would like to know more, get in touch with our student advisors, who will
+you would like to know more, get in touch with our student advisors.
+Once you have

 become a member of UKELA, you can join our exclusive Facebook group, an online